HOW TO HEAL YOUR TATTOO WITH INK NURSE

 Whether you use a second skin or the more traditional style of healing, Ink Nurse works seamlessly with both.

-Below are instructions I give to all of my clients for the best possible heal!
+Below are instructions from artists on our team, for the best possible heal!

 Traditional healing is basically when your Artist cleans your fresh tattoo, wraps you up in cling film and sends you on your way.
 This can be the scariest way to heal for anyone who's new to being tattooed and it can be hard to know exactly what to expect.